thisisvarma/BigData/README.md

 1. JAVA knowledge
 2. Install Hadoop Single node server

-#### minimum JAVA knowledge is required.
+#### Note: minimum JAVA knowledge is required.
 Hence, have to practice java and my notes for JAVA preparation at link [Java notes](https://github.com/psanthoshkumar/BigDataLearning/blob/master/Docs/java/README.md) , once you finished come back here!

 #### if you follow above steps, your single node server will be ready for next chapter.